I posted this several years ago but thought it's worthy of a rerun during this threshold of the summer season.

 My fear was momentarily sidetracked when we got to the stables and Nancy accidentally locked her keys in the trunk of the car.
 Actually, it wasn't her car.
 It was her parent's treasured '69 Camaro -- which was more sacred to the family than the gigantic Catholic Bible they kept stashed in the living room closet.

 After exhausting every conceivable attempt to extract the keys without damaging the car, we resorted to one final desperate ploy: removing the back seat.

-How exactly we removed the back seat I can't remember - - but I think we got help from one of the young male workers at the stable.
+I can't recall exactly how we extracted the back seat- - but we did get help from one of the young workers at the stable.
 The seat finally popped out and we had access to the trunk.